geforcefan/ercanakyuerek.de/content/posts/writing-a-roller-coaster-simulation/4-building-the-smallest-possible-track.md

 {{< show-static-file-code "writing-a-roller-coaster-simulation/building-the-smallest-possible-track.html" >}}

-In the next chapter, we will finally visualize everything using THREE.js, animate control points, and maybe add friction and air resistance, since both are very easy to implement.
+In the next chapter, we will finally visualize everything using THREE.js, animate control points, and maybe add friction and air resistance, since both are extremely easy to implement.